-City University of Seattle offers a comprehensive Advanced TESOL (Teaching English to Speakers of Other Languages) certification program that covers everything offered in our basic TESOL certification program with the addition of three courses and a more structured, in-depth internship.
+This is a comprehensive Advanced TESOL (Teaching English to Speakers of Other Languages) certificate that covers everything offered in CityU’s graduate TESOL certificate with the addition of three courses and a more structured and in-depth internship.

-The field experience element is a highlight of the program, offering unparalleled hands-on experiences so students can gain confidence as an overseas classroom teacher even if they come from a non-teaching background.
+- Internship: The field experience element is a highlight of the program, offering unparalleled hands-on experiences so students can gain confidence as an overseas classroom teacher even if they come from a non-teaching background.

 TESOL 590 Field Experience Internship is a self-guided program in which TESOL Certificate students participate in a 20-hour teaching experience, designed to prepare them as TESOL professionals in future settings.
 Emphasis is placed on classroom teaching of ESL, or other discipline related programs (e.g. literacy, immigrant assimilation, etc.).
 Students employ various practices and teaching methodologies in TESOL settings and gain first-hand experiences.
 Students create and implement a unit plan, document their teaching, and write a reflection on the internship experience.

 Related Stories from the Albright School of Education